 PathologyMap contains a growing collection of annotated, preclinical histopathology data that we’ve crowdsourced from the biomedical research community.
 This covers everything like human models, to experimental ones like zebrafish, patient-derived xenografts, and organoids.

 The database’s most important feature is its capacity for tissue-driven data mining, and the development of machine learning tools based on histopathological images.
 These slides, together with the aforementioned tools, offer a rich set of insights previously unobtainable to researchers.

 For the first time ever, an accessible database with high resolution images and detailed annotations is made available to researchers, which will empower them to dive deeper into their fields of study and gain results that are otherwise out of reach without the help of technology.

 Researchers can use PathologyMap to find similarities in cancers extremely fast by searching for slides from a specific series, strain, genotype, organ, experimental treatment condition, sex, age, or biomarker.

-By using machine learning (ML) algorithms and allowing histology service users to contribute, annotate and compare cancer tissue data across different laboratories and hospitals around the world, PathologyMap will be vital for improving cancer diagnosis, discovering insights to advance cancer research, saving money by reducing repetitive research, and accelerating drug development.
+By leveraging machine leaning algorithms and allowing users of HistoWiz’s histology service to contribute, annotate, and compare cancer tissue data from across multiple laboratories and hospitals, PathologyMap marks an important step forward in improving cancer diagnosis, discovering insights to advance cancer research, accelerating drug development, and saving money for researchers by reducing repetitive research work.